anmolsinghbhullar/LaTeX-Journal/README.md

 I tried to add comments with the more complex parts.
 So if you have any questions, let me know.

+In order to make start the journal at the date of your choice, edit `main.tex` and replace the date on line 12 with the one of your choice.

 Not actually going to be updating this with my journal, this is just a template.